No. 10 Penn St holds on to white out No. 22 Auburn 28-20

 “I was ready,” Brisker said.
 “When you come to Penn State, you expect to play in front of big crowds like this.
 You’ve got to take it in for 10 seconds, then it’s back to reality.”

-Jahan Dotson made 10 catches for 78 yards and a touchdown, tight end Brenton Strange caught a touchdown and tight end Tyler Warren and Noah Cain ran for scores to help the Nittany Lions beat an SEC opponent at home for the first time since 1985 against Alabama.
+Jahan Dotson added 10 catches for 78 yards and a touchdown, tight end Brenton Strange caught a touchdown and tight end Tyler Warren and Noah Cain ran for scores to help the Nittany Lions beat an SEC opponent for the first time at home since 1985 against Alabama.

 Penn State had to make two late defensive stands to hold the lead.

-First, the Nittany Lions kept Auburn (2-1) out of the end zone after a first-and-goal at the 10.
+First, they kept Auburn (2-1) out of the end zone after a first-and-goal at the 10.
 An incomplete fade from the 2 on fourth down with 3:08 left gave Penn State the ball back.

 “I trust what he saw out there — we’ll look at it, we’ll learn from it and we’ll go from there,” Harsin said.